DEA agent gets 12 years for conspiring with Colombian cartel

 Dominguez said Irizarry accepted full responsibility for his actions but that his take of the conspiracy never surpassed $600,000.

-At Thursday’s sentencing, Irizarry broke down in tears as he addressed the court, saying the biggest punishment was not being able to explain two his two young daughters why he would be going away for so long.
+At Thursday’s sentencing, Irizarry broke down in tears as he addressed the court, saying the biggest punishment was not being able to explain to his two young daughters why he would be going away for so long.
 He said when he became a federal law enforcement agent two decades ago he did so with a sense of great pride.

 “Unfortunately, there came a time when I made a decision that went against the person who I was, that damaged my wife and embarrassed my country,” he said.
 “I should’ve known better and I didn’t.
 I failed.”